Max Harris, a 45-year-old male; , comes to the emergency department because of chest pain.

 - Acute coronary syndrome (ACS): Exercise-induced, acute-onset, left-sided chest pain in association with shortness of breath and tachycardia is highly suggestive of angina pectoris.
 This patient has multiple risk factors for cardiac ischemia, such as hypertension, hypercholesterolemia, and amphetamine use.
 Unstable angina is defined as angina pectoris occurring for the first time (new-onset angina) or angina that worsens over time (crescendo angina), which would be consistent with this patient's symptoms; a myocardial infarction would also present with increased troponin T and CK-MB levels and/or ECG changes (see ECG changes in STEMI).
 Both conditions fall under the umbrella term acute coronary syndrome, making it the most likely differential diagnosis here.

-- Pericarditis: Chest pain, a low-grade fever, tachypnea, and dyspnea are typical symptoms of pericarditis.
+- Pericarditis: Chest pain, tachypnea, and dyspnea are typical symptoms of pericarditis.
 The chest pain is typically worse when the patient is in a supine position and/or alleviated by leaning forward.
 Although pericarditis often occurs following upper respiratory tract infections, the onset of pericarditis is usually less acute and this patient does not have other typical symptoms, such as a friction rub.

 - Rib contusion: Chest pain following a physical trauma such as being tackled is often due to musculoskeletal injuries.
 While pain aggravated by movement is consistent with a rib contusion, the sudden but delayed onset of the pain as well as the dyspnea in this patient make the diagnosis less likely.